 Don’t phone in a project because you don’t love the work or the client

 Not doing your best work because you aren’t super excited about it or you dislike the client is childish, immature and speaks poorly of your work ethic.
 You’re there to do the job you’re paid to do, not pass judgment on your boss or the client, Sloan says.
 “Barely covering the minimal expectations, when I know the employee can and has done better, bugs me to no end,” he adds.
-These are the things your work colleagues wish they could tell you.

 Clients are not your therapists

 When working closely with another person, it’s easy to forget that they are the client and are paying you for your services, especially in personal professions like healthcare services.
 But just because you’ve developed a friendly relationship with a client doesn’t mean you can unload on them as if they are your friends.
 “Given that this is a very personal type of business, a caregiver may feel comfortable talking about non-work related topics.
 Most of the time it’s fine but occasionally we will hear about an employee discussing their personal matters or ‘nontraditional’ interests, hobbies, or affiliations,” says Jonathan Marsh, owner of Home Helpers of Bradenton.”Employees must always remember that clients are not therapists.”